smolikja/yt-playlist-sum-be/README.md

     uv run alembic upgrade head
     ```

-    This command will create the necessary tables (e.g., `videos`) in your configured database.

 ### Running the Application

 You can start the server using `uv run` to ensure it uses the project's virtual environment.